AleLoiac/Ecommerce-go-grpc/README.md

 You can also use Postman to try the APIs, click on "NEW" and then on "gRPC Request".

+Set the server URL to "0.0.0.0:50051" and select an API from the list.

 Remember to use the Example Message feature to check how the requests are structured.